 - Have a picture of your baby's brain taken in an MRI machine while your baby sleeps

 Stimulation and Movement Assessment (one 2-hour visit) on U of M Campus

-- Hold your baby while the researcher applies brain stimulation to the top of your baby's head
+- Hold your baby while the researcher applies pulses of energy to the top of your baby's head

 - Learn about your baby's movements as the researcher uses an infant movement assessment